droopymiller/EPIC_Alarm_Clock/README.md

 - Watch the following videos about PCB (printed circuit board) assembly in industry:
   - https://youtu.be/VWH58QrprVc
   - https://youtu.be/8unH7T6ONMM
-- Look at schmetic and see if you can figure out how the 7 segment displays are powered and independently controlled.
+- Look at schematic and see if you can figure out how the 7 segment displays are powered and independently controlled.